Zetison/e3Dss/README.md

 layer{m}.calc_p_inc	    = false;      % Toggle calculation of the incident pressure layer{m}.calc_dp_inc	= false;      % Toggle calculation of the three components of the gradient of the incident pressure

-% Parameters in layer m for options{i}.media = 'solid' or 'viscoelastic' layer{m}.E                = 200e9;      % Youngs modulus
+% Parameters in layer m for options{i}.media = 'solid'
+layer{m}.E                = 200e9;      % Youngs modulus
 layer{m}.nu               = 0.3;        % Poisson ratio
 layer{m}.calc_u           = false(1,3); % Toggle calculation of the three components of the displacement